Vince Cable: I would make good chancellor

 And he added: "But given what's happening in the world, we need a relentless focus on the economy and recent announcements on infrastructure and lending show that's exactly what we're doing."

-But Lord Oakeshott told BBC News on Wednesday his fellow Lib Dem Mr Cable should be put in charge at the Treasury.'Torrid time'
+But Lord Oakeshott told BBC News on Wednesday his fellow Lib Dem Mr Cable should be put in charge at the Treasury.

 He said: "George Osborne has got no business experience.